The distribution of intersections in $\mathrm{SL}(3, \mathbb{Z}) \backslash \mathrm{SL}(3, \mathbb{R})$ and lattices related to roots of cubic congruences: Introduction

 It would be attractive if one could study the intersection (\ref{eq:intersection}) replaced by

-where $B$ is the subgroup of upper triangular matrices, since these would correspond to roots of cubic congruences directly.
+where $B$ is the subgroup of upper triangular matrices and we recall $\Gamma g_l$ correspond to ideal classes in a cubic order, since these would correspond to roots of cubic congruences directly, see theorem \ref{theorem:rootsintersections} and the remarks following below.
 The intersections would be unlikely in this case as in \cite{MR3484111}, an intersection between a 2- and a 5-dimensional subspace inside of an 8-dimensional space, but so far no satisfactory replacement for \cite{MR2058609} has been found.
-We do remark however that the $A$-coordinates of points in (\ref{eq:intersection2}) can be shown to equidistribute using analytic properties of L-functions associated to Hecke characters, and as seen in theorem \ref{theorem:rootsintersections}, every point in (\ref{eq:intersection}) has an associated point in (\ref{eq:intersection2}).
+We do remark however that the $A$-coordinates of points in (\ref{eq:intersection2}) can be shown to equidistribute using analytic properties of L-functions associated to Hecke characters.